Regional Recreation Funding

 If the regional recreation referendum question passes, why will my taxes go up?
 I thought this would mean less cost for North Cowichan.
 I live in Chemainus.

-ConnectAdmin asked over 1 year ago
+ConnectAdmin asked about 2 years ago

 Currently, recreation is funded using different formulas, depending on where you live in North Cowichan, and taxpayers in the north side of North Cowichan do not pay for the Cowichan Community Centre.
 The proposed funding model relies on user data and where users live, and funding for those facilities will be shared in a fair and equitable way.